Yogachara: Account of intersubjectivity

 Yogācāra has a complex account of intersubjectivity.
 According to Yogācāra doctrine, sentient beings experience their own mental representations.
 This means each being, strictly speaking, occupies its own unique sensory world.
 As Ernest Billings Brewster points out, "every sentient being possesses a 'storehouse consciousness' that contains a sensory world unique to each being."
 However, these worlds are not cut off from one another.
-For Jessica Zu explains that "Yogācāra thinkers take it for granted that sentient beings inhabiting different worlds are nonetheless karmically connected, i.e., that each mental stream supported by their respective karmically entangled ālayavijñāna is inevitably connected with many other mental streams and open to be transformed by other mental streams.
-It is precisely this karmic connectedness that enables Yogācāra philosophers to conceive the possibility and efficacy of intersubjective interplay across different lifeworlds."
+Jessica Zu explains that:

+Yogācāra thinkers take it for granted that sentient beings inhabiting different worlds are nonetheless karmically connected, i.e., that each mental stream supported by their respective karmically entangled ālayavijñāna is inevitably connected with many other mental streams and open to be transformed by other mental streams.
+It is precisely this karmic connectedness that enables Yogācāra philosophers to conceive the possibility and efficacy of intersubjective interplay across different lifeworlds.

 Schmithausen observes that, according to the Chengweishi lun, the sense of a surrounding world of things experienced in common by different beings is a result of their taking the images produced in each other's ālayavijñāna as "remote objective supports."
 That is, on the basis of the remote objective support (i.e. the mental representation in another's mind), one's own mind develops a corresponding image.
 As the Chengweishi lun states, "[the ālaya- or vipāka-vijñāna] invariably has also a remote objective support because it must rely on an ‘original’ (質) [consisting in an image] developed by [the consciousnesses of] others (他變): only then it develops its own [image]," and "one's own [body] and others' bodies as well as the earth (i.e. the surrounding world) can be mutually experienced [only] because the [corresponding image(s)] developed by [the minds of] others function as the original of one's own [mind, i.e. ālayavijñāna, and vice-versa]."

 The remote objective support constitutes a specific type of condition, namely "the condition of dominance" (adhipati-pratyaya).
-Regarding this, Zhizhou, a grand pupil of Xuanzang’s disciple Kuiji, states: "That which has been developed from [the consciousness of] a given sentient being serves directly (sākṣāt) for him as a cognitive object.
+Regarding this, Zhizhou, a grand pupil of Xuanzang's disciple Kuiji, states: "That which has been developed from [the consciousness of] a given sentient being serves directly (sākṣāt) for him as a cognitive object.
 That which has been developed from [the consciousness of] another constitutes a condition of dominance (adhipati-pratyaya) for that which has been developed from his own [consciousness]; it [thus] also serves remotely as a cognitive object."
 Zhizhou goes on to explain that what is developed from one's own consciousness is "that which is conformed to," while what is developed from another's consciousness is "that which conforms to."
 In the example of a person cutting down a tree, when the tree in that person's mind (that which is conformed to) is cut down, the tree in the consciousness of another (that which conforms to) is also cut down.
 In this way, "that which conforms to" exists in mutual relationship with "that which is conformed to."
 As such, when the latter is absent, so too is the former.